-Micom has been offering BIFMA testing services for the past 15 years.
+Micom has been offering BIFMA testing services for over 20 years.
 BIFMA stands for Business Furniture Manufacturer’s Association.

 Micom can help you establish compliance to the BIFMA standards for your product lines.
 Whether it is for chairs, desks, panel systems or storage units, should you wish to be able to sell to GSA, the Canadian Government and/or lower level Government; you will need to have had your BIFMA testing done.
 Our expertise in the field makes us a choice partner in the testing of your products.
 As a SCC accredited laboratory our test reports are accepted throughout North America.

 As a responsible corporate citizen, Micom makes a point of not only benefitting from the standards by only testing to them; we also contribute to the development of the BIFMA standards by actively participating in their development.
 We also sit on the CGSB technical committees that write standards pertaining to the evaluation of furniture and furniture testing.
 In fact, one of Micom’s principals has been sitting on both the BIFMA and CGSB standards for more than 25 years and in some cases was/is the committee’s Chairman.

 Why is it a good thing to have your product lines tested?

 More often than not, you will want to prove your product line is compliant to the national standards in order to be able to bid on a government or similar large contract.
 The essence of the BIFMA standards is to insure product safety and durability.
 If you are developing a new product line, testing it prior to its launch may save you the cost and trouble of recalling or fixing defective items.
 In matters of liability and security in North America, having insured your office furniture product lines are BIFMA compliant will go a long way to demonstrate you are a responsible manufacturer and that you have been taken industry recognized means to ensure the safety and durability of the products you sell.

 At Micom we understand your customers’ technical requirements and will help you address them.

 What standards are used to test office furniture?